ThatMajd/LinkedIn_Candidate_Recommendation/README.md

 ### Notebooks

-There are 3 notebooks that are divided by subject, the notebook were writting through databricks and should be ran using it:
+There are 4 notebooks that are divided by subject, the notebook were writting through databricks and should be ran using it:
 - [Data Analysis]() - Comprehensive analysis of the data with interactive visualizations
 - [Pipline]() - Implementation of the pipeline described
 - [Scraping]() - Code used to scrap data from Linkedin, to use either use your BrightData credintials or set `USE_PROXY = False`
 - [Insights]() - Insights about the different meta industries

+### Misc
+Other files, like the files used to interface with the LLM and extract the skills and requiremenets

 ### Assets

-Mention any additional assets or resources used in the project, such as images, documents, or libraries.
+Pictures and other files for the repo